This RTX 5080 gaming laptop keeps getting cheaper as Black Friday rolls on, now down to $1,725

 Price check: HP $1,999.99 (Core Ultra 9 275HX)

-I pointed out a great deal on the Intel-chipped version of this HP Omen Max 16 lappy yesterday, but I've just spotted this AMD-equipped model with a limited-time promo code at Newegg, bringing the price down to $1,825.
-That makes this the cheapest RTX 5080 gaming laptop I've ever seen, Black Friday or otherwise, providing you hammer in code BFE9979 at the checkout.
+I pointed out a great deal on the Intel-chipped version of this HP Omen Max 16 lappy earlier in the week, but yesterday I spotted this AMD-equipped version with a new limited-time promo code at Newegg.
+My goodness, I thought.
+That's cheap.

 And hammer you should, because this laptop is a real peach for the price.
 It's now even cheaper than our usual best-value RTX 5080 gaming laptop deal, the MSI Vector 16 HX AI, which is currently available for $1,900 at Best Buy.